 We acknowledge the Traditional Custodians of the Countries on which these adventures take place who have occupied and cared for these lands, waters, and their inhabitants for thousands of years.
 We pay our respects to them and recognise that sovereignty was never ceded.

 Home to the highest mountains in Australia, endless pure white-sand beaches and rocky plateaus carved by deep gorges, it’s hard to look past NSW as the hiker’s dream.
-A multi-day hike is the ideal way to truly explore all that the NSW National Parks have to offer.
+A multi-day hike is the ideal way to truly explore all that NSW National Parks have to offer.
 Whether it’s a weekend, a week, or even a month-long escape you’re after, this is your ultimate bucket-list of hikes in NSW.

 Heads up!
-A pretty rough fire season has lead to parts of these tracks being closed.
-Always check local alerts for the most up to date information on track status and conditions.
+Always check local alerts, including the NSW National Parks alerts page for the most up to date information on track status and conditions before heading out.

 Read more: Remember to leave no trace!

-2. Light to Light Track – Ben Boyd National Park
+1. Light to Light Track – Ben Boyd National Park

-Traditional Land Owners: The Yuin People
+Traditional Land Owners: Yuin People

 Distance: 30km one way